emilianvrd/Maneuvers/Ancestry.md

 ### Feats
 **Animal Accomplice**
 You build a rapport with a small animal, which becomes magically bonded to you.
-You gain a Familiar.
-The type of animal is up to you, but most gnomes choose animals with a burrow Speed.
+You gain the service of a familiar, a spirit that takes an animal form you choose: bat, cat, crab, frog (toad), hawk, lizard, octopus, owl, poisonous snake, fish (quipper), rat, raven, sea horse, spider, or weasel.
+Appearing in an unoccupied space within range, the familiar has the statistics of the chosen form, though it is a celestial, fey, or fiend (your choice) instead of a beast.

+Your familiar acts independently of you, but it always obeys your commands.
+In combat, it rolls its own initiative and acts on its own turn.
+A familiar can’t attack, but it can take other actions as normal.

+When the familiar drops to 0 hit points, it disappears, leaving behind no physical form.
+It reappears if you spend 1 hour and 10gp to resummon it.

 **Fey Touched gnome**
 You have a strong connection to nature.
 You gain the fey trait and you learn a Fighting move with the Nature trait.